 - Limited number of states.
-This insurer serves 26 states: Arizona, Arkansas (renters only), California, Connecticut, DC, Georgia, Illinois, Indiana, Iowa (renters only), Maryland, Michigan, Nevada, New Jersey, New Mexico (renters only), New York, Ohio, Oregon, Pennsylvania, Rhode Island (renters and condo only), Tennessee, Texas, Virginia and Wisconsin.
+This insurer serves 27 states: Arizona, Arkansas, California, Colorado, Connecticut, DC, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New Mexico, New York, Oklahoma, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Virginia, Washington and Wisconsin.

 How to apply for Lemonade renters insurance